The model documentation that is displayed on tfhub.dev is written in the Markdown format.

 There are 3 types of markdown documentation used in tfhub.dev:

-- Publisher markdown - contains information about a publisher (learn more in the becoming a publisher guide).
+- Publisher markdown - contains information about a publisher (learn more in the become a publisher guide).

 - Model markdown - contains information about a specific model. (learn more in the contribute a model guide).

-- Collection markdown - contains information about a publisher-defined collection of models. (learn more in the creating a collection guide).
+- Collection markdown - contains information about a publisher-defined collection of models. (learn more in the create a collection guide).

 The following content organization is recommended when contributing to the TensorFlow Hub GitHub repository:

 - each model should have its own directory under

 - each collection should have its own directory under

 Publisher and collection markdowns are unversioned, while models can have different versions.
 Each model version requires a separate markdown file named after the version it describes (i.e. 1.md, 2).

 All model versions for a given model should be located in the model directory.